OpenNebula/docs/source/advanced_components/cloud_bursting/oneg.rst

     $ onehost create <name> -i one -v one

-And, now add the user attributes to connect to the hybrid OpenNebula within host template:
+Now add the user attributes to connect to the hybrid OpenNebula within the host template:

 .. code::